whitneyburton/portfolios/students/1801-front/david-daugherty/20180607-David-Daugherty-M3.md

 * [Original Assignment](https://github.com/turingschool-examples/movie-tracker)
 * [Evaluation](https://github.com/daughedm/front-end-submissions-public/blob/master/1801/mod-3/movie-tracker/sage-doc-alan/scores.md)

 This was the first time using redux in a project as well as router.
 We were tasked to create an application that pulls movies from the movieDB api and populate them on the page.
 The user is able to select and favorite movies as well as have a user account tha stores their favorites.
 This project had a lot going on and was by far the hardest project I've been a part of at turing.
+We learned a lot and worked extremely hard on this project and I believe it showed in the end.

 **Evaluator: Will**